mrusme/kopi/README.md

 to provide all required fields as flags to the command.
 For more information on how to do so, check the output of `kopi bag open --help`.

-To list all open bags, the following command can be used:
+To list all **open** bags, the following command can be used:

 ```sh
 ▲ kopi bags list
 ```

+The command accepts the `--all` parameter to list all bags, instead of only the open ones.

 _Note:_ `bags` is an alias of the `bag` command that helps with making the command read more natural.
 The command `kopi bag list` works and can as well be